A-0013/HipHopTimeline/README.md

 # HipHopTimeline

-Its a work in progress because reading wikipedia articles is hard and css is harder
+A timeline of major events in the history of hip hop music.
+It's made with just html and css and is hosted on neocities.
+It's a work in progress for now.